Darbar (film): Distributor's losses and impact

-Though Darbar became the highest-grossing Tamil film of 2020, grossing ₹202–250, the distributors faced huge losses because of exceeded production costs and pre-release rights.
-Trade experts said the film incurred a loss of ₹70 crore to the distributors.
+Though Darbar became the highest-grossing Tamil film of 2020, grossing ₹202–250, several distributors claimed that they incurred significant financial losses due to the film’s high acquisition costs and pre-release rights pricing.
+Trade analysts estimated that distributors collectively suffered losses of around ₹70 crore.
 It did not perform well in other Indian states, including Andhra Pradesh and Telangana, due to competition from Ala Vaikunthapurramuloo and Sarileru Neekevvaru, and the Hindi version was unsuccessful at the box office due to a lack of promotion.

-After failing to meet Lyca Productions regarding the film's losses, several distributors tried to approach Rajinikanth to demand compensation.
-They also threatened him with hunger strikes if their losses were not recouped.
-According to several industry sources, Darbar became the fourth Rajinikanth film to incur huge losses for distributors after Baba (2002), Kuselan (2008) and Lingaa (2014).
+Following unsuccessful discussions with Lyca Productions, a group of distributors attempted to approach Rajinikanth seeking financial relief.
+Media reports stated that some distributors threatened protests, including hunger strikes, if their concerns were not addressed.
+Industry commentators later compared the situation to earlier Rajinikanth films such as Baba (2002), Kuselan (2008) and Lingaa (2014).